Rudraksha Bracelet Guide: How to Wear, Which Wrist, and Care

 Rudraksha Bracelet for Men vs Women

-The classical Shastra texts — the Shiva Purana, Rudraksha Jabala Upanishad, and Padma Purana — impose absolutely no gender-based restriction on wearing Rudraksha.
-The Shiva Purana is explicit: "Man, woman, or child — whoever wears Rudraksha with devotion attains Shiva's grace."
-Any claim that women should not wear Rudraksha, or that certain Mukhis are "male only," has no scriptural basis and should be disregarded as superstition.
+The classical Shastra texts, the Shiva Purana, Rudraksha Jabala Upanishad, and Padma Purana, place no gender-based restriction on wearing Rudraksha.
+None of them limits the bead by gender.
+Any claim that women should not wear Rudraksha, or that certain Mukhis are "male only," has no scriptural basis and should be set aside as superstition.

 The differences between Rudraksha bracelets for men and women are entirely matters of sizing, aesthetic preference, and ergonomic comfort — not spiritual efficacy.